mtrohman/heiswayi.github.io/_posts/2015-08-17-php-encryption-decryption-and-password-hashing.md

 The special feature here is, every time I execute this function `Encrypt()`, by using the **same** password and **same** data, the encrypted string is always changed due to the use of `mt_rand()` function for the salt generation.

-Here is the output examples of encrypted strings after I executed it for three times:-
+Here are the output examples of encrypted strings after I executed it for three times:-

 ```
 // Output 1: U2FsdGVkX19LYv5Y5EDmFbjH8bGMDFwlid30h2x1ybibT1Dwp0vekJ0OT4tb7/j6